MccDom1/reading-notes/Code401-AdvancedSoftwareDevelopment/Terminal-Practice.md

 A cheat sheet is like a quick list of important commands.
 It's useful to quickly remember how to do things.

-# Observations:
+# Observations

 Understanding the command line is crucial for efficient interaction with a Linux system.
 Navigation commands like cd and file manipulation commands like cp and mv are fundamental.
 Permissions and ownership play a significant role in file management.

-# Ah-Hah Moments:
+# Ah-Hah Moments

 Realizing the power of command line efficiency compared to graphical interfaces.
 Learning about wildcards and their usefulness in file manipulation.

-# Interesting Code Snippets:
+# Interesting Code Snippets

 Understanding and using the chmod command for permissions.
 Experimenting with wildcard patterns in file operations.